Supercolbat/PunchCard-EsoLang/README.md

     ..         ;move 1 cell left
      .         ;ascii to char
     .          ;output C
-This will be simplified and shortened by a *lot* when loops are added.
+    ;will be simplified when i add for loops

 [![Run on Repl.it](https://repl.it/badge/github/Supercolbat/PunchCard-PL)](https://repl.it/github/Supercolbat/PunchCard-PL)